Tracking State Legislation to Get Politics Out of Utility Bills

 Evidence heard in the Committee led to legislative action: Senate Bill 291, a utility reform bill that added new customer protections aimed at some of the root causes of the volatile, high utility bills.
 SB 291 prohibited utilities from charging customers for their lobbying and other political influence activities, charitable contributions, trade association dues, and advertising expenses, as well as other costs like gas pipeline extensions.
 Utility trade associations, like the Edison Electric Institute, typically advocate for policies that lead to higher utility profits, often at ratepayers’ expense.
 Eliminating these costs from customers’ bills means utilities can't charge customers for their political machines, which often work to block policies that would lower bills.

-Find more information in EPI’s 2023 report Getting Politics Out of Utility Bills and the 2024 report Power Trip: How utilities use customer money to fund lobbying, corporate branding, and luxury lifestyle expenses.
+Find more information in EPI’s 2023 report Getting Politics Out of Utility Bills, and the 2024 report Power Trip: How utilities use customer money to fund lobbying, corporate branding, and luxury lifestyle expenses.

-* States: AZ, CA, IL, MD, MN, NY, OH, PA, RI, UT, and VA
+*States: AZ, CA, CO, CT, IL, IN, ME, MA, MD, MN, NY, OH, OR, PA, RI, UT, and VA.